 “Unidas” is the feminization of the Spanish word for “United.”
-The program gives high school aged young women the opportunity to give away $5,000/semester to one non-profit organization that supports the type of social change important to them.
+This award-winning after-school program gives high school aged young women the opportunity to give away $5,000/semester to one non-profit organization that supports the type of social change that is most important to them.
 Throughout the program, participants gain hands-on experience in community issues, leadership, social justice, and grant-making – all centered around helping to improve the quality of life for women and girls in Southern Arizona.

 Spring 2019 Grant RFPs are now open!

 Under the auspices of the Women’s Foundation of Southern Arizona, Unidas participants have researched and analyzed the social justice issues facing women and girls in our community.
 Participants have created this request for proposals, and will conduct the application review, site visits, and will select one organization to receive a grant of $5,000 for EACH of their TWO grant focus areas.